Purpose

 # echo account required pam_access.so >> water/etc/pam.d/password-auth

-To prevent users from logging in directly to compute nodes:
+Then, to prevent users from logging in directly to compute nodes, we can use the cmsh usernodelogin

-To prevent users who are not in the admin group from logging into the head node:
+To prevent users who are not in the admin group from logging into the head node, we can add additional configuration:

 # echo account required pam_access.so >> /etc/pam.d/system-auth